Covariant Hamiltonian Field Theory: Canonical transformations in covariant Hamiltonian field theory

 With this definition, the four Poisson brackets $[f,g]_{\bphi,\bpi^{\mu}}$ constitute the components of a dual $4$-vector, i.e., a $1$-form.
 Obviously, the Poisson bracket~(\ref{pbdef}) satisfies the following algebraic rules

 The Leibnitz rule is obtained from~(\ref{pbdef}) via

-For an arbitrary differentiable function $f(\phi_{I},\bpi^{I},\bx)$ of the field variables, we can, in particular, set up the Poisson brackets with the canonical fields $\phi_{I}$, and $\bpi^{I}$.
-As the individual field variables $\phi_{I}$ and $\pi^{I\mu}$ are independent by assumption, we immediately get
+For an arbitrary differentiable function $f(\phi_{I},\bpi_{I},\bx)$ of the field variables, we can, in particular, set up the Poisson brackets with the canonical fields $\phi_{I}$, and $\bpi_{I}$.
+As the individual field variables $\phi_{I}$ and $\pi_{I}^{\mu}$ are independent by assumption, we immediately get

 The Poisson bracket of a function $f$ of the field variables with a particular field variable thus corresponds to the derivative of that function $f$ with respect to the conjugate field variable.
-The {\em fundamental\/} Poisson brackets are constituted by pairing field variables $\phi_{I}$ and $\pi^{I\mu}$,
+For the particular case $f\equiv\HC$, this means

+The last equation reflects the fact that the covariant Hamiltonian density $\HC$ only determines the \emph{divergence} of the momentum vector $\pi_{I}^{\nu}$ and not the individual derivatives its components.
+This gives rise to the \emph{gauge freedom} of the momentum vector $\pi_{I}^{\nu}$, as discussed previously in Sect.~\ref{dis-pi},